LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-mvc/README.md

     asp-route-column="@column.Key">@column.Value</a>
 ```

 We've seen `asp-controller` and `asp-action` before, as attributes that cause the Razor engine to create links to the appropriate controller and action for us.
 The `asp-route-*` attribute is new though.
-This attribute will add a query parameter with key equal to whatever the third slot of the attribute name is.
+This attribute will add a query parameter with a key equal to whatever the third slot of the attribute name is.
 The `*` is a placeholder that we can replace with any valid identifier.

 In `Views/List/Index.cshtml`, we specify a query parameter named `column` by using `asp-route-column`.
 The value of the query parameter is determined dynamically based on the value of `@column.Key`.
 Since these values come from `ViewBag.columns` in the template (which in turn comes from `columnChoices` in the controller), they will be employer, location, etc. When the user clicks on these links, they will be routed to the `Values` action in the `List` controller, which looks for these parameters.